 Notes

-- If you don’t mind a bit of a bite to the sauce, chop it up and mix it.
+- If you don’t mind a bit of a bite of the sauce, chop it up and mix it.

 - If you can’t get fresh chilli you can always use a whole dried chilli or chilli flakes.